Things to Do in Montevideo in December

 - − Afternoon storms crash in two or three times a week, usually between 3-6 PM, sending Parque Rodó's food-truck diners scrambling for cover and forcing last-minute menu changes.

-- − Beach clubs keep a skeleton crew until mid-December, so service at some waterfront spots stays thin during the first half of the month—order early and bring cash.
+- − Beach clubs keep a skeleton crew until mid-December, so service at some waterfront spots stays thin during the first half of the month, order early and bring cash.

-- − Humidity climbs all month; by Christmas week each breath along the 13 km (8 mile) Rambla from Ciudad Vieja to Carrasco feels like inhaling warm cotton.
+- − Humidity climbs all month.
+By Christmas week each breath along the 13 km (8 mile) Rambla from Ciudad Vieja to Carrasco feels like inhaling warm cotton.

 Best Activities in December